Faculty e-Learning Grant$ Deadline was Monday, May 1.

 - Both undergraduate and graduate level course projects will be considered.

 Grant Proposal Submission deadline was May 1, 2017.

 All proposals must be submitted using the online submission form.

-Awards will be announced in the first week of May 2017.
+Awards will be announced in the in the second week of May 2017.

 All funds will be disbursed by June 30, 2017.